mavryk-network/mavryk-k8s/DEVELOPMENT.md

   devspace use namespace mavryk-network
   ```

-- Run `mkchain` to generate your Helm values.
-(Note: Devspace will only deploy `rpc-auth` if you use the `rpc-auth` profile, regardless if you set it in mkchain.
+- Run `mkmavrykchain` to generate your Helm values.
+(Note: Devspace will only deploy `rpc-auth` if you use the `rpc-auth` profile, regardless if you set it in mkmavrykchain.
 This is to avoid devspace deployment issues.
 See more below.)

 - Set a `CHAIN_NAME` env var.